google/timesketch/docs/guides/admin/install.md

 * Timesketch web/api server
 * Timesketch importer/analysis worker
 * PostgreSQL database
-* Elasticsearch single-node cluster
+* OpenSearch single-node cluster
 * Redis key-value database (for worker processes)
 * Nginx webserver

-**NOTE**: This guide sets up  single node Elasticsearch cluster.
-This is OK for smaller installations but in order to scale and have better performance you need to setup a multi node Elasticsearch cluster.
-This is out of scope for this guide but the official documentation on [installing Elasticsearch with Docker](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) will get you started.
+**NOTE**: This guide sets up  single node OpenSearch cluster.
+This is OK for smaller installations but in order to scale and have better performance you need to setup a multi node OpenSearch cluster.
+This is out of scope for this guide but the official documentation on [installing OpenSearch](https://opensearch.org/docs/latest/opensearch/install/index/) will get you started.

 ## 1. Install Docker